KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is intended for use by classes that inherit from System.ServiceModel.Persistence.LockingPersistenceProvider when the operation cannot be performed because of the state of the instance lock.

-    throw [System.ServiceModel.Persistence.InstanceLockException]::New("This exception is intended for use by classes that inherit from System.ServiceModel.Persistence.LockingPersistenceProvider when the operation cannot be performed because of the state of the instance lock.")
+    throw [System.ServiceModel.Persistence.InstanceLockException]::New('This exception is intended for use by classes that inherit from System.ServiceModel.Persistence.LockingPersistenceProvider when the operation cannot be performed because of the state of the instance lock.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.Persistence.InstanceLockException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.Persistence.InstanceLockException.aspx)